dotnet/docs/docs/core/diagnostics/distributed-tracing-collection-walkthroughs.md

 **This article applies to: ✔️** .NET Core 2.1 and later versions **and** .NET Framework 4.5 and later versions

-Instrumented code can create <xref:System.Diagnostics.Activity> objects as part of a distributed trace, but the information in these objects needs to be collected into a centralized persistant store so that the entire trace can be reviewed later.
+Instrumented code can create <xref:System.Diagnostics.Activity> objects as part of a distributed trace, but the information in these objects needs to be collected into centralized storage so that the entire trace can be reviewed later.
 In this tutorial you will collect the distributed trace telemetry in different ways so that it is available to diagnose application issues when needed.
 See [the instrumentation tutorial](distributed-tracing-instrumentation-walkthroughs.md) if you need to add new instrumentation.